amperity/amperity-docs/amperity_datagrid/source/destination_business_intelligence_connect.rst

 .. destination-bic-request-to-enable-data-sharing-start

-Snowflake |ext_snowflake_data_sharing| is not enabled by default.
+Snowflake `secure data sharing <https://docs.snowflake.com/en/user-guide/data-sharing-intro.html>`__ |ext_link| is not enabled by default.
 If your organization wants to use secure data sharing, your instance of Snowflake must be in the same region as the Amperity instance.

 .. destination-bic-request-to-enable-data-sharing-end